PBM Reform Is Here: What Self-Funded Employers Must Do Before 2029

 Three regulatory forces are converging on pharmacy benefit managers simultaneously.
 The Consolidated Appropriations Act of 2026 mandates 100% rebate pass-through for plans with 100+ employees.
 The FTC's Express Scripts settlement established precedent for spread-pricing enforcement.
 And the DOL's new disclosure rule requires drug-level cost reporting that most PBM contracts weren't built to support.

-Individually, each rule is manageable.
-Together, they dismantle the margin model that PBMs have relied on for two decades — and shift compliance burden squarely onto plan sponsors.
+Each rule on its own is manageable.
+Together they unwind the margin model PBMs have relied on for two decades, and they move the compliance burden onto plan sponsors.

 Self-funded employers with 100 or more covered employees face concrete new obligations starting in 2027, with full enforcement by 2029: